simplypstar/Milestone-Game-Project-sass/README.md

 Added counters to check when all 81 input fields are filed; this indicated the end of the game Added an applause3.mp3 file that plays when the board is completed

+## Revamped with SCSS styling:
+- Added 'How To Play' as the bolded title of the section below the game board.
+Styled this text-box to word-wrap and justify the text.
+- Followed SCSS styling guidelines to streamline and reduce/eliminate repetative stylings for elements such as:
+  - colors (background, text, buttons, button animation, and button shadows)
+  - font-families
+  - button appearane & animation
+  - inheritance

-References:
+## References:

-W3W Schools (https://www.w3schools.com) was used for most of the assistance I needed
+W3W Schools (https://www.w3schools.com) was used for most of the assistance I needed with styling

 YouTube- Work with CSS Grid Lines Using Grid Column Start and Grid Row Start by Ralph Function to identify the active elementt found on:  https://www.w3schools.com/jsref/prop_document_activeelement.asp